Maintenance Maintenance — How Long Are Pools Open in Texas? Swimming Season Guide

 June-September: Peak Season

 Run filtration systems 10-12 hours daily during peak summer.
 Test water chemistry 2-3 times weekly due to heavy bather loads and intense UV exposure.
-Maintain FC levels according to your CYA level using the FC/CYA chart - typically 5-7ppm FC with CYA at 30-50ppm.
+Maintain FC levels according to your CYA level using the FC/CYAFC/CYA chart — The chart that sets your chlorine target from your stabilizer (CYA) level — the two go together. see the chart → relationship — our all-in-one pool calculator estimates the free chlorine target for your CYA.
+Typically, this is 5-7ppm FC with CYA at 30-50ppm.

 October-November: Season Extension